 Benefits of Meditation

 - Increases Your Ability to Empathize with Others.
 Brain scans show that meditation activates the positive, happy, empathetic aspects of the brain.
-People who practice meditation regularly report an ability to empathize and care about the emotions of others and bond with them more easily.
+People who practice meditation regularly report an ability to empathize and care about the emotions of others and bond with them more easily.11

 Meditation and Spirituality

 There is a spiritual aspect to a meditative practice, for those of you into that kind of thing.
 I usually avoid spirituality on this blog on purpose.
 I believe spirituality is something that’s experienced and lived, not discussed or taught.
 In my opinion, spirituality, by its definition, cannot be discussed.
 Just the resulting experiences of a spirituality can be described.
 Spirituality itself is transrational.
 It’s like counting to infinity.
-Words can capture part of it but never fill it up.
+Words can capture part of it but will never fill it up.